ansible-collections/Datadog/README.md

 ## Use Cases

-This section should outline in detail 3-5 common use cases for the collection.
-These should be informative examples of how the collection has been used, or how you’d like to see it be used.

 To deploy the Datadog Agent on hosts, add the Datadog role and your API key to your playbook:

 ```yaml